 SFDR Component Indicator Exclusion Criteria Description Sound Management Structure UN Global Compact - Principle 10 Watchlist and Non- Compliant status Principle 10 of the UN Global Compact is related to anti-bribery and corruption and states businesses should work against corruption in all its forms, including extortion and bribery.
-Governance controversy assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: accounting irregularities, bribery and corruption, anti-competitive practices, sanctions as well as board composition.
+Governance controversy assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: accounting irregularities, bribery and corruption, anti- competitive practices, sanctions as well as board composition.
 Employee Relations UN Global Compact - Principles 3, 4, 5 and 6 Watchlist and Non- Compliant status Principle 3, 4, 5 and 6 of the UN Global Compact are related to labour conditions.
 The principles state that businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; the elimination of all forms of forced and compulsory labour; the effective abolition of child labour; and the elimination of discrimination in respect of employment and occupation.
 Social Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, the following topics are included: freedom of association, child/forced labour, health and safety, community relations, respect of human rights, labour standards, discrimination and harassment.
 Tax Compliance Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, taxes avoidance and evasion are taken into consideration.
 Remuneration of Staff Governance Controversy Assessment High & Severe Levels (equivalent to levels 4/5 and 5/5) As part of the controversy assessment, remuneration is taken into consideration.

-The External Investment Manager believes that strong transparency and accountability mechanisms should lead to improved management of ESG risks and opportunities.
-Corporate governance is a key aspect of the corporate governance of the External Investment Manager's Stakeholder analysis.
-It allows to assess how a company interacts with and manages its relevant stakeholders and how a company's board fulfils its governance and management duties with respect to disclosure and transparency as well as the consideration of sustainability objectives.
+Corporate governance is a key aspect of the External Investment Manager Stakeholder analysis.
+The External Investment Manager assesses how a company interacts with and manages its relevant stakeholders as well as how a company's board fulfils its governance and management duties with respect to disclosure and transparency as well as the consideration of sustainability objectives.
 To assess a company's governance practices, the External Investment Manager's ESG analysis comprises, among others, 5 key governance pillars: